 Thank you to the cycling community and industry for showing up and raising $20k for the scholarships.
-Your financial donation will allow recipients to get up to $2k for their spirited endeavor and have helped support a committee to oversee the application process.
+Your financial donation allowed recipients to get $1k-$2k cash stipends for their spirited endeavor and helped support a scholarship committee to oversee the application process.

-We also received cycling and camping gear packages valued at $3k each and bikes for 9 recipients.
-These combined contributions will allow WTF BX to offer up to 18 scholarships specifically for BIPOC FTWN-B cyclists!
+A total of 9 bikes were provided to recipients; 4 bikes from Specialized Bikes, 2 bikes from Kona Bikes, 2 bikes from Surly Bicycles, and 1 e-bike from Bosch eBike Systems.
+We also received cycling and camping gear packages valued at $3k!
+These combined contributions allowed us to offer up to 18 scholarships specifically for BIPOC FTWN-B cyclists!

 We were stoked on the 2020 SJ Brooks Scholarship Committee’s expertise and guidance for the scholarship.